Park Sung-hoon: 2022–present: Wider recognition, recent screen works and theater comeback

+In 2026, Park starred in JTBC's romantic comedy The Practical Guide to Love opposite Han Ji-min.
+He played Song Tae-seop, the CEO of a woodworking studio.

 Personal life

 In March 2017, his agency confirmed that Park and Ryu Hyun-kyung were dating.
 On August 5, 2022, the couple announced their breakup after 6 years of dating.

-On December 30, 2024, Park faced controversy for accidentally posting a Japanese adult video cover parodying Squid Game on his Instagram story.
+On December 30, 2024, Park faced controversy for posting a Japanese adult video cover parodying Squid Game on his Instagram story.
 Though there was speculation that his account was hacked, his agency confirmed that Park was responsible for sharing the photo, explaining that he had received it in a DM and meant to forward it to a company representative.
 In an interview on January 8, 2025, Park apologized for uploading the screenshot and expressed regret for causing this controversy.
 He then confirmed his agency's second statement, saying he thought the image was problematic and meant to send it to his agency for further review.